-Based on a contract with the former owner of Velebit osiguranje and Velebit životno osiguranje, the Company discloses a contingent liability due to the former owner of both companies but also a contingent receivable due from the non-controlling interest in both subsidiaries for the transfer of the lien on shares.
-The estimated contingent liability in this regard is \in 0.1 million.
+Based on a contract with the former owner of Velebit osigu-NOTES TO THE CASH FLOW STATEMENT, WHICH HAS ranje and Velebit životno osiguranje, the Company discloses a contingent liability due to the former owner of both companies but also a contingent receivable due from the non-controlling interest in both subsidiaries for the transfer of the lien on shares.
+The estimated contingent liability in this regard is € 0.1 million.